MuhammedMegz/AsuMathLabG30/README.rst

     C = A * B

-The two matrices A and B should be defined before this command with the same name and the upper case as it is **Case Sensitive** commands.
+The two matrices A and B should be defined before this command with the same name.

 Core Operations And it's Command Lines:
 ----